Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 4. Verify that the *Alt text* field is filled for the image on first position.
 If you must change the existing entry, you have the following options:
     - You can change the entry.
 This may have an impact on other connections you have in use.
-    - If you want to keep the product data in this scope unchanged, copy your products to a specific *BigCommerce* sales channel. <!---Stimmt das, sollte man das so tun?-->
+    - If you want to keep the product data in this scope unchanged, copy your products to a specific *BigCommerce* sales channel.

 5. If applicable, click the [SAVE] button to save your changes.